856tangbin/PCMR/README.md

 [1] 0.3290909
 ```

-The results of PCMR's causality evaluation indicated that the causal effect of SCZ on MDD was not significant ($P=0.329 > 0.05$).
+The results of PCMR's causality evaluation indicated that the causal effect of SCZ on MDD was insignificant ($P=0.329 > 0.05$).